-On March 31, 2019 we lost Ermias Asghedom by gun shot wounds that were fired by a gang member that was a part of the Rollin 60 Crips, one of the biggest gangs from Los Angeles.
-He was aligning to release a documentary in honor of Dr. Sebi, to teach the community about holistic healing while also expanding his creative designing skills with a collaboration with Puma.
+On March 31, 2019 we lost Ermias Asghedom by gunshot wounds that were fired by a gang member that was a part of the Rollin 60 Crips, one of the biggest gangs from Los Angeles.
+He was aligned to release a documentary in honor of Dr. Sebi to teach the community about holistic healing while also expanding his creative designing skills with a collaboration with Puma.

-I found my way up to the store and waited in line by Fatburger to pay my respect three days after he was killed.
+I found my way up to the store and waited in line by Fatburger to pay my respects three days after he was killed.
 Despite the fact that he was murdered or as some believe assassinated, the energy in the air was a mixture of unity and uncertainty.
 We didn't know what was to come of his passing but all races, ages, and even gang members came out to pay respect.
-Weed smoked filled the air, his music was blasting from speakers in all directions, and there were vigils being set up for us to leave candles.
-It was as if a block party and memorial service collaborated but with structure, if I was to describe the scene visually for you.
-Some people were crying and drinking or smoking away their emotions, while others began to twerk and shout out to any bystander to not remain sad.
+Weed smoke filled the air, his music was blasting from speakers in all directions, and there were vigils being set up for us to leave candles.
+It was as if a block party and memorial service collaborated with the structure if I were to describe the scene visually for you.
+Some people were crying and drinking or smoking away their emotions while others began to twerk and shout out to any passer byers to not remain sad.
 I’ve never seen so many people coexisting in the same space without a fight breaking out or drama arising.
-The city and so many others that flew in from across the country wanted to pay homage to a King that not only shifted Crenshaw District for the better but left a legacy behind that can't be unmatched.
-I pray that Lauren London, his kids, family and team will find peace and comfort despite the grief and pain they carry.
+The city and so many others that flew in from across the country wanted to pay homage to a King who not only shifted Crenshaw District for the better but left a legacy behind that can't be unmatched.
+I pray that Lauren London, his kids, family, and team will find peace and comfort despite the grief and pain they carry.
 Stay tuned for part two of this blog post.